cyberbotics/webots-doc/reference/lensflare.md

 - The `transparency` field specifies the blending between the lens flare and the corresponding render (viewpoint or camera).

-- The `scale` field specifies the strength of the length flare.
+- The `scale` field specifies the strength of the lens flare.

 - The `bias` field specifies the intensity threshold for lens flare features generation.